DomiKamu/OhmerPrems/README.md

 Obviously all *OhmerPrems* members will benefit all lifetime updates/upgrades and future *OhmerPrems* modules (full versions), without any additional charge!

-**To OhmerPrems members**: be careful in case you'll share your patches (.vcv files) on patchstorage (or equivalent) website: by using drum machine(s) provided by full version only, please keep in mind all users don't have full version, too, and in this case, channels using drum machines from full version will return to "DMX Kick 1" automatically!
-Thanks.
+**To OhmerPrems members**: be careful in case you'll share your patches (.vcv files) on patchstorage (or equivalent) website, using full version of QuadPercs: by using drum machine(s) provided by full version only, please keep in mind all users don't have the full version, too, and in this case, channels using drum machines included in full version will return automatically to "Oberh.
+DMX Kick 1"!
+Thanks to consider this.